 What Is PCI Compliance?

-To secure credit card transactions and protect related data, the financial industry established operational and technical standards for maintaining the security of payment card transactions.
-Most notably, the Payment Card Industry (PCI) Security Standards Council (which is backed by the leading credit card institutions) developed a set of standards known as the Payment Card Industry Data Security Standard (PCI DSS).
+The Payment Card Industry (PCI) Security Standards Council (which is backed by the leading credit card institutions) developed a set of standards known as the Payment Card Industry Data Security Standard (PCI DSS), to secure credit card transactions and protect related data.

 While there is no specific regulation mandating PCI compliance, court precedent treats it as mandatory for all companies processing payment card data.
 The Federal Trade Commission (FTC) monitors credit card processing to protect consumers.
 Organizations processing payment card data must comply with standards to ensure the security of transactions and avoid legal penalties.